Chirag-ahir/JAVA-All-Basic/README.md

 >**Class:** A class is a group of objects which have common properties or Class is a Blueprint, which holds it's own data members and members function.
 It's a Logical entity.

+What is Array?<br>
-Array : Arrays are objects that store multiple variables of the same type.
+Arrays are objects that store multiple variables of the same type.
+Arrays are of fixed size.

+What is ArrayList?<br>
+An ArrayList class is a resizable array, which is present in the java. util package.
+While built-in arrays have a fixed size, ArrayLists can change their size dynamically.

 **Method:** A method is a block of code or collection of statements to perform a certain task or operation.
 Used to achieve the reusability of code.
 >Method Overloading: If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.<br>